37 of the Best Things to Do in Westport Ireland

 Visit Westport House

-Westport House is simply full of treasures and artefacts that will fascinate anyone interested in Irish culture.
+One of the top attractions when you’re visiting Westport is Westport House which is simply full of treasures and artefacts that will fascinate anyone interested in Irish culture.
 Known as “Ireland’s Most Beautiful Home”, this Palladian manor house is still privately owned the tour really brings these stories to life and showcases the treasures contained in over 30 rooms and 6 permanent exhibitions available for you to explore.

 Westport Pirate Adventure Park